Sep 27 2024

 An organization with a mature incident response process and a few penetration tests under its belt may be ready to move on to a red team test.
 These tests will help leaders understand the state of their detective and corrective controls, noting the time required to identify the attack and the success of their teams and systems in repelling the attackers.

-Known as purple teaming, this method allows the organization’s security team to sit beside red team members as they perform their work.
+While many red team tests occur without advance warning to the security team, IT leaders can also prepare for them with "purple team" exercises.
+This educational approach enables the organization’s security team to sit beside red team members as they perform their work and run security drills.
 It offers them an attacker’s view of their network and helps them gain an appreciation for the attacker mindset.

 Security testing plays an important role in cybersecurity programs.
 While all organizations will benefit from performing these tests, they should adopt a phased approach that incorporates testing strategies that are appropriate to the maturity of their security programs.